 One of the players shuffles the cards, gives them to the player to his left to cut, and stacks them face down in the middle of the playing surface.
 One card is turned face up and inserted somewhere near the middle of the stack - this will determine who starts the auction.
 The dealer then draws the top card from the deck, looking at it but not showing it to the other players.
 The player to his right does the same, then the third player, then the dealer and so on counter-clockwise around the table until each player has 17 cards.
 The last three cards are left face down on the table until after the auction.
 It saves time if you look at your cards and sort them as you pick them up.

 There is an auction to determine which player will be the landlord, and play alone against the other two.
 The possible bids are 1, 2 and 3.
 The player who drew the face up card in the "deal" is the first to bid.
 Each player in turn may either pass or bid higher than the highest bid so far.
 If everyone passes the hand is thrown in and there is a new deal.
-If there is a bid, the bidding continues counter-clockwise, each player passing or bidding higher than the previous bidder, until there are two consecutive players pass or someone bids 3, which ends the auction since it is the highest possible bid.
+If there is a bid, the bidding continues counter-clockwise, each player passing or bidding higher than the previous bidder, until two consecutive players pass or someone bids 3, which ends the auction since it is the highest possible bid.
 The final and highest bidder is the landlord.
 This player now picks up the three face-down cards from the middle, for a total of 20 cards.

 The landlord plays first, and may play a single card or any legal combination.
 Each subsequent player in anticlockwise order must either pass (play no card) or beat the previous play by playing a higher combination of the same number of cards and same type.
 There are just two exceptions to this: a rocket can beat any combination, and a bomb can beat any combination except a higher bomb or rocket - see definitions below.
 The play continues around the table for as many circuits as necessary until two consecutive players pass.
 The played cards are then turned face down and put aside, and the person who played the last card(s) begins again, leading any card or legal combination.